Ryukyo/Kodokura/README.md

 ### Deployment

 The deployment is done via Firebase.

-Make sure you are logged in by running `firebase login`.
+After installing the firebase tools through `yarn global add firebase-tools`, make sure you are logged in by running `firebase login`.

 With the firebase.json alrady in your project, make sure to build the most recent version of the application by running `yarn build`.